interviewtestingangular/InterviewAngular/Technical-Questions/angular.md

 Correct Answers: A

-In Angular, which are not the valid ways to share data and services across different components?
+In Angular, which is the valid way to share data and services across different components?

 A. Using the @Input and @Output decorators<br />
 B. Using the localStorage object<br />
 C. Using session storage<br />
 D. Using the window object<br />
-Correct Answers: B, C, D
+Correct Answers: A

 In Angular, which of the following decorators is used to define the metadata for a component?